Last Updated: Aug 07, 2025 Views: 143971

-To determine if a journal is peer reviewed (also sometimes called refereed journals), try these steps:
+To determine if a journal is peer reviewed (also sometimes called refereed journals), try these options.

-1. Look up the journal in the UlrichsWeb.com (available on the A-Z Database List).
-Go into the UlrichsWeb.com database and use the search box to search for the title or ISSN number of the journal (e.g. Harvard Law Review).
-Once you find the journal you are interested in, check the "Basic Description" or other available information about the journal to determine if it is peer reviewed (UlrichsWeb.com usually calls peer reviewed journals "refereed"):
+Look up the journal in the UlrichsWeb: Global Serials Directory This link opens in a new window (available on the A-Z Database List) which contains information on periodicals.
+In UlrichsWeb, use the search box to search for the title or ISSN number of the journal (e.g. Harvard Law Review).
+Once you find the journal you are interested in, click on the title to see more information about the journal.
+To determine if it is peer reviewed, find the Refereed section (UlrichsWeb usually calls peer reviewed journals "refereed").
+If it says yes, then it's a peer-reviewed journal.

-Ulrichsweb.com may also provide you with information about the content in the journal (e.g. "Academic/Scholarly"), a description, and the publisher's website.
-These can be helpful if you want to determine if a journal is scholarly, even if it's not peer reviewed (all peer reviewed journals are scholarly but not all scholarly journals are peer reviewed).
+UlrichsWeb may also provide you with information about the content in the journal (e.g. "Academic/Scholarly"), a description, and the publisher's website.
+These can be helpful if you want to determine if a journal is scholarly, even if it's not peer reviewed (all peer reviewed journals are scholarly, but not all scholarly journals are peer reviewed).

-2. Another way to determine if a journal is peer reviewed is to examine the information about the publication.
-Some databases provide information about the journal that you can look up, sometimes by clicking on the title of the journal after you find an article or via a journal description.
-For example, if you find an article in an EBSCO database you can usually click on the title of the journal to find details about the publication, including whether the journal is peer reviewed:
+Another way to determine if a journal is peer reviewed is to examine the information about the publication in the database you are searching.
+Some databases provide information about the journal that you can look up, sometimes by clicking on the title of the journal after you find an article or there will be a peer review label near the title.
+For example, in EBSCO databases, if a journal is peer reviewed, you will see a yellow badge with a check mark with the words Peer Reviewed Academic Journal above the title in the results list.

 If information about the journal is not available via a database, you may need to look up information about the journal elsewhere online.
 One of the best places to look online for confirmation of whether or not a journal is peer reviewed is on the publisher's website.
 Regardless, make sure to evaluate any web resources you use to look up a journal to ensure that the information you find is accurate.